chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

 User could remove the panel imported from Grafana.
 When the panel is removed, it would also be removed from the linked chaos experiment.

+### Provision Grafana Panel then creating chaos experiment

+As so far, user could only link Grafana Panel to already existing chaos experiments.
+Here is a way to create the link of Grafana Panel to a new chaos experiment as the chaos experiment is created.

+We would introduce a new annotation: `metrics.chaos-mesh.org/link-panel`, the value of this annotation should be an array of names of Grafana Panels as JSON string.
+Once one chaos experiment holds this annotation, links between corresponding Grafana Panels and this chaos experiment would be created.

+The behavior of this annotation is "appending only", it means if user remove the annotation of the chaos experiment, the links would still eixst.

 ### About Authorization and Security

 Importing panel from Grafana requires a Grafana API Key with role `Viewer`.